genn-team/ml_genn/readme.md

-# TensorGeNN
+# ML GeNN

-A library for converting models trained using Tensor Flow into GeNN
+A library for deep learning with Spiking Neural Networks (SNN).